Suffolk County Superior Court Information

 All visitors should note that the courthouse does not provide parking.
 Parking is available at several nearby privately-owned parking garages.
 Visitors should expect local rates, so parking in these garages can be very expensive, depending on the length of the visit.

 Visitors to the Suffolk County Superior Court may not bring cell phones, smartphones, tablets, laptop computers, Bluetooth devices, or any other wireless devices into the courthouse at any time.
-The only exceptions to this rule include police officers, courthouse employees, jurors, and attorneys.
+The only exceptions to this rule include police officers, courthouse employees, jurors, and personal injury attorneys.
 The public visiting the courthouse must silence or turn off cell phones and may only use them in approved areas, and only if the use does not interfere with any courthouse business.
 However, the public cannot take photos anywhere in the courthouse unless it is coordinated with courthouse staff for court-sponsored ceremonies, such as marriages or adoptions.

 The Trial Court will sometimes approve recordings of trial proceedings under special circumstances, but anyone who wishes to take any type of recording must submit a formal application to do so and have a compelling reason to record the matter in question.
 A first justice or regional administrative justice, the director of security, or the SJC public information officer can approve recordings in unusual circumstances.